A few years ago, one of my clients asked me to make an easy baked salmon recipe with ground almonds, Dijon mustard, and nearly a pound of butter.

 The answer: not bad at all.

-I never shy away from a pat of butter on this site, but at the same time, I didn’t exactly feel like I could get away with a weeknight seafood recipe where the butter measurements were labeled by the pound instead of tablespoon.
-So I started thinking about ways I could take this low and slow baked salmon concept and make it a bit healthier.
+I never shy away from a pat of butter, but at the same time, I try to avoid weeknight seafood recipes where the butter measurements are labeled by the pound instead of the tablespoon.
+So I started thinking about ways I could take this low and slow baked salmon concept a bit healthier.

-Coconut oil, salmon and almonds are great healthy fat sources—an essential nutrient in skin care, and therefore one of utmost importance this month.
+Coconut oil, salmon and almonds are great healthy fat sources—an essential nutrient in skin care, and therefore one of utmost importance this month as we start our new session of 4 Weeks to Wellness and I get my own detox on.
 I decided to give the rest of the ingredients an Asian spin to match the coconut oil.
 The topping also contains ginger, garlic, and fresh lemon zest.

 The best part of this easy baked salmon recipe is that you can make the whole thing in a parchment packet (I use this brand).
 I’m a self-proclaimed lazy cook, so I love any excuse to not do dishes.
 You can serve the fish right in the paper and just toss it when you’re done.
 Assemble the fish packets and keep in the fridge until ready to bake.
 The whole thing comes together in 15 minutes.
 BOOM.

 Feel free to do your best Marion Cotillard or Gerard Depardieu and present your packets by their French name–en papillote–for extra wow factor.

 p.s.
 Need a little leg up finding healthier habits this season?
 Go back to school with ME!
 The new session of 4 Weeks to Wellness begins soon.
 Don’t miss out on the early bird pricing!

 This easy baked salmon recipe is oven-roasted in parchment paper for easy clean-up.
 The healthy crust is made from coconut oil, ground almonds, and ginger!